 Pepper Crusted Chicken Breasts, Stuffed with Chèvre and Fresh Herbs

 Tender, juicy chicken breasts rolled around chèvre and fresh herbs, with a pepper crust, all of which enhance the most amazing gravy.
 Perfect for family dinners, and yet totally company worthy.

 - 2 chicken breasts

-- 3 tbsp of freshly chopped herbs, parsley, thyme, rosemary, tarragon, chervil, whatever you like and that goes well with chicken
+- 3 tbsp freshly chopped herbs parsley, thyme, tarragon, rosemary, chervil, whatever is available that works well with chicken

 - 3/4 cup chicken stock